joshua-newhouse/CS6301_AI/README.md

 For testing run with -t followed by some valid initial state; ex: -t WBxWB

 ## TODO
-1. Implement DFSNode
+1. Implement UCSNode
-2. Implement UCSNode
+2. Implement GSNode
-3. Implement GSNode
+3. Implement AStarNode
-4. Implement AStarNode
+4. Implement movement cost
+5. Try to break and fix any errors